Disk of the World

 "What now do you think of as spirit?"
 (The Interpretation of the Gnosis, Gnostic papyri)

 Zoroaster - 628-551 BCE, or possibly 1400 or 1200 BCE.
 Also Zarathustra.
 The great Persian religious thinker whose philosophy of the one God, Ahura Mazda, inspired King Vishtaspa to power ancient Persia to dominion over Babylon and Egypt.
 Zoroaster also spoke Hebrew.
-The Jews claimed had been a disciple of the biblical Abraham.
+The Jews claimed he had been a disciple of the biblical Abraham.
 He wrote Upon Nature and is identified as a prophet with Seth, Balaam, Ezechiel and Nimrod.
 The Gnostic elevation of Zoroaster to the status of Seth shows their regard for him and their deference to the Persian origin of many Gnostic beliefs.

 Zoroaster also taught Dualism, the Three Principles, the Supreme Tetrad, wrote of the Mountain of Lights, and taught that by knowledge of all the higher things, and, by the magical virtue of the corporeal sense, one averts from oneself all the disasters of Fate, particular or universal.
 The Persian deity Anahita, mistress of the waters that flow from a heavenly source in the region of the stars, is entrusted with the seed (descendants) of Zoroaster.
 The Zoroastrians whispered their prayers and murmured their texts.
 Zostrian, the Persian Magus to whom the Book of Zostrian is attributed, is an ancestor, perhaps uncle, of Zoroaster.